Stem Cell Therapies

 To date, the only stem cell therapy explicitly approved by the FDA for use in the U.S. consists of versions of bone marrow/hematopoietic (blood) stem cell transplantation for cancer and other specific blood-related disorders.
 This means that any other stem cell treatment you see advertised on the internet or elsewhere is not FDA approved.
 The exceptions to this are if the stem cell treatment is part of an FDA-approved clinical trial or if the treatment is using stem cells in a procedure that meets other criteria.
 California’s Stem Cell Agency provides a detailed list of the disease programs and clinical trials currently underway in stem cell research.

 In August 2017, the FDA announced that when stem cell products are used in unapproved ways or when they are processed in ways that are more than minimally manipulated, which relates to the nature and degree of processing, they have the authority to take action to protect the public’s health.
-To learn more about the FDA’s oversight of stem cell therapies, see FDA Commissioner Scott Gottlieb, MD’s statement.
+To learn more about the FDA’s oversight of stem cell therapies, see FDA Commissioner Scott Gottlieb, MD’s statement and the most recent FDA Consumer Advisory Statement.

 The Future of Stem Cells and Regenerative Medicine